backupmigrate/backup_migrate_core/src/Plugin/README.md

 # Plugins and the Plugin Manager

-**Plugins** do the actual work of Backup and Migrate. **The Plugin Manager** manages the configuration of all installed plugins as well as the calling of plugins during an operation.
+**Plugins** do the actual work in Backup and Migrate. **The Plugin Manager** manages the configuration of all installed plugins as well as the calling of plugins during an operation.

 ## Plugins